WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 Upgrade scripts only cover a single upgrade step from one version to another.
-This means that upgrading across several versions requires that all the scripts between the source and target version must be executed in sequence.
+This means that upgrading across several versions requires that all the scripts between the source and target version be executed in sequence.

 For example, to upgrade a MySQL database from version 1.4.0 to 2.0, the following scripts would need to be executed in this order: